HARVEST: Contemporary Craft Fair Programme

 12pm – 12:30pm, Friday 17 October 2025

-Alison Macleod will share insights into her new Interlace Collection, exploring how it came to life from first inspiration to finished piece.
-She will talk through her process; from gathering ideas on walks in the woods near her atelier, to sketchbook development, bench experimentation, and hand making the jewellery.
+Alison Macleod shared insights into her new Interlace Collection, exploring how it came to life from first inspiration to finished piece.
+She talked through her process; from gathering ideas on walks in the woods near her atelier, to sketchbook development, bench experimentation, and hand making the jewellery.

 Price: Free